anhinga/fluid/AtPartyTalk.md

 this class when one starts thinking about their qualities as a general-purpose language.

-But if one considers a suffiently strong generalization of RNNs, then one gets a system which can likely be used as a convenient general-purpose programming language, while retaining the key property of RNNs:
+But if one considers a sufficiently strong generalization of RNNs, then one gets a system which can likely be used as a convenient general-purpose programming language, while retaining the key property of RNNs: